skendaj/compass_extension/CONFLUENCE_SETUP.md

 **Q: Should I use the space key or numeric space ID?**
 A: Use the space key (e.g., "TEAM").
 It's easier to find and the extension automatically converts it to the numeric ID required by the API.

+**Q: Should I use Pages or Blog Posts?**
+A: Use **Pages** for permanent documentation and knowledge articles.
+Use **Blog Posts** for time-sensitive updates and announcements.
+Most teams prefer Pages for knowledge management.

-**Q: What format are blog posts created in?**
+**Q: What format are pages/blog posts created in?**
-A: Blog posts use Confluence's storage format (HTML with Confluence macros) for proper formatting.
+A: Content uses Confluence's storage format (HTML with Confluence macros) for proper formatting.

-**Q: Can I edit blog posts after creation?**
+**Q: Can I edit content after creation?**
 A: Yes!
-The extension opens the new blog post after creation, where you can make any edits in Confluence.
+The extension opens the newly created page/blog post after creation, where you can make any edits in Confluence.

+**Q: Can I switch between Pages and Blog Posts?**
+A: Yes!
+Change the "Content Type" setting at any time.
+Future shares will use the new setting.

 **Q: Will this work with Confluence Server/Data Center?**
 A: This integration is designed for Confluence Cloud.
 Server/Data Center may require different API endpoints.